Experiences & Amenities

 Seasonal Fort Foster Tours

-Tours of Historic Fort Foster are currently being offered the third Saturday of each month at 11 a.m.
+Tours of Historic Fort Foster are currently being offered on Thursday's of each week at 10:30 a.m.
 Tickets must be purchased at the ranger station before the tour and are $2 per person.
 For larger groups reservations can be made and accommodations may be possible for separate tours.

 Bicyclists are invited to ride on the 1.6 mile, Wetlands Restoration Nature Trail, as well as the 2.2 mile, Park Loop.
 Helmets are highly recommended for all cyclists and Florida law requires helmets for cyclists age 16 and under.
 Bicycles are available to rent from the park's concession.